Skip to main content

 Here’s what to know about the Trump and Harris campaign stops in Texas.

-Trump to talk immigration, interview with Joe Rogan
+Trump talks immigration, interviews with Joe Rogan

-Trump will travel to Austin to make remarks focused on border security and migrant crime.
+Trump traveled to Austin to make remarks focused on border security and migrant crime.
+His rally was held at a private jet terminal in east Austin.

 Trump and Rogan — who has 19 million followers on Instagram and lives in Austin — have a complicated history.
 While the two shook hands and spoke briefly at a UFC fight, Trump criticized Rogan after he said that then-candidate Robert Kennedy Jr. was the only one running who made sense to him.